t3-oss/create-t3-app/www/src/pages/en/introduction.md

 ### Solve Problems

-It's easy to fall in the trap of "adding everything" - we explicitly don't want to do that.
+It's easy to fall into the trap of "adding everything" - we explicitly don't want to do that.
 Everything added to `create-t3-app` should solve a specific problem that exists within the core technologies included.
 This means we won't add things like state libraries (`zustand`, `redux`) but we will add things like NextAuth.js and integrate Prisma and tRPC for you.

 ### Bleed Responsibly